riggraz/no-style-please/about.md

 # design
 - <a href="https://res.cloudinary.com/aleesteele/image/upload/v1632865983/Steele-Portfolio_a8unhx.pdf">"i am not an artist"</a> (portfolio zine, 2019)
-- "supply chains are us"
+- "supply chains are us" - collages

 # other
 - <a href="https://open-source-social-science.github.io/" class="bio-link">open-source-social-science</a>